boramalper/magnetico/cmd/magneticod/README.md

 ### Installing the Docker Image
 Docker images are provided on [Docker Hub](https://hub.docker.com/r/boramalper/magnetico/tags/) at the repository `boramalper/magnetico`.
-Images are tagged as `magneticod-vMAJOR.MINOR.PATCH`.
+Images are tagged as `d-vMAJOR.MINOR.PATCH`.

 ## Setup
 1. (Optional, **requires root**) Disable iptables for a specified port: